opensearch-project/data-prepper/data-prepper-plugins/opensearch/security.md

-# Elasticsearch Sink Security
+# OpenSearch Sink Security

 This document provides more details about the security settings of the sink.

 ## AWS Elasticsearch Service

-Elasticsearch sink is capable of sending data to Amazon Elasticsearch domain which use Identity and Access Management.
+OpenSearch sink is capable of sending data to Amazon Elasticsearch domain which use Identity and Access Management.
 The plugin uses the default credential chain.
 Run `aws configure` using the AWS CLI to set your credentials.

 You should ensure that the credentials you configure have the required permissions.
 Below is an example Resource based policy, with required set of permissions that is required for the sink to work,